Eric Laakso

-Eric Henry Laakso (November 29, 1956 – December 25, 2010) was an NFL offensive tackle and guard who played seven seasons with the Miami Dolphins, a tenure which included two Super Bowls.
+Eric Henry Laakso (November 29, 1956 – December 25, 2010) was an American professional football offensive tackle and guard.
+He played seven seasons for the Miami Dolphins of the National Football League (NFL), a tenure which included two Super Bowls.
 After high school at Killingly in Danielson, CT he attended Tulane University, where he majored in civil engineering and played offensive tackle from 1975 to 1977 and was honored as the 1976–77 Tulane Athlete of the year.
-Laakso was selected 106th overall by the Dolphins in the fourth round of the 1978 NFL Draft.
+Laakso was selected 106th overall by the Dolphins in the fourth round of the 1978 NFL draft.
 Laakso resided in South Florida and was active with NFL Alumni functions.

-According to The Sun-Sentinel, Laakso was found dead in his home in Pompano Beach on Christmas night.
-The death was attributed to natural causes, Laakso battled heart disease.
+Laakso was found dead in his home in Pompano Beach on Christmas night.
+The death was attributed to natural causes; Laakso battled heart disease.